samliew/se-electionbot/README.md

 - how many users voted/participated
 - how many users are eligible to vote
 - why was a nomination removed
-- where are the nomination comments _(outside of the nomination phase)_
+- where are the nomination comments

 About moderators/moderating:

 - what are the responsibilities of a moderator
 - why should I be a moderator
-- are moderators paid
+- do moderators get paid
 - who are the current moderators
 - who is the best moderator
 - could we just insert a diamond into our username